armlabstanford/mixed_reality_setup/README.md

   - [Installing Ubuntu OS and ROS on Windows OS using Hyper-V](#installing-ubuntu-os-and-ros-on-windows-os-using-hyper-v)
   - [Installing Visual Studio, HoloLens emulator, Unity and Mixed Reality Toolkit](#installing-visual-studio-hololens-emulator-unity-and-mixed-reality-toolkit)
 - [Building your first HoloLens app and communicating with ROS](#building-your-first-hololens-app-and-communicating-with-ros)
+- [Accessing the Hololens front camera and streaming camera data to ROS]
 - [Troubleshooting tips](#troubleshooting-tips)

 ## Introduction